ccondrup/mage-reset/README.md

 mage-reset
 ==========

-Simple sql scripts to reset testdata on Magento stores
+Collection of simple sql scripts to reset testdata on Magento stores.

+Please contribute!
+Improved code, more extensions, tips or constructive criticism are all very welcome